taktuang/Oral_lesion_classification_APP/README.md

 # Oral Lesion Classification APP
-This project is an image classification desktop application using the TKinter library and others.
+This GUI project is an image classification desktop application using the TKinter library and others.
 To classify oral lesion images 5 classes:
 - Leukoplakia
 - Lichen planus